d3j/gemini-cli-on-vscode/README.md

 - Ensure you have an active editor open
 - Try reloading VS Code window (`Cmd+R` / `Ctrl+R`)

+### 🔧 Output Freezing Prevention

+This extension automatically prevents flow control issues when launching Gemini or Codex CLI by applying `stty -ixon`.

+**Note:** This addresses a known VS Code integrated terminal issue with long, rapid outputs.

 ## 🤝 Contributing

 Bug reports, feature requests, and pull requests are welcome!